 - Learn your legal rights as an injured maritime worker

 Crab fishing is dangerous anywhere it is done, but most crabbing requires going out to remote places and facing rough waters and bad weather.
-Some of the most dangerous places for crabbing are locations in the North Pacific and in the Bering Sea around Alaska.
+Some of the most hazardous crabbing areas are in the North Pacific and the Bering Sea around Alaska.

-Crab Boat Injuries
+Examples of Crab Boat Injuries

-With all of the factors considered it is no wonder that crab boat injuries are common and that crab fishing is such a dangerous job.
+With all the factors considered, it is no wonder that crab boat injuries are common and that crab fishing is dangerous.
 Slick and crowded decks, heavy equipment, long working hours in bad weather, rough waters, and freezing temperatures all conspire to make accidents happen, whether or not negligence plays a part.